borntofrappe/game-development/Practice/Tetris/README.md

 - `border` includes the bricks for the columns surrounding the playing area

 - `bricks` includes the bricks for the tetrominos.
 The table is intially populated with `nil` values, but as the pieces fall and ultimately stop at the bottom of the grid, the corresponding cells are updated with a copy of the pieces of the tetrominos

+## Refactor

+The grid and brick classes are refactored to have the bricks laid according to column and row, instead of x and y.